 When you focus on seeking and feeling inspired, many ideas and opportunities will naturally come to you.
 Credit to Gabrielle Bernstein for this piece of positive life advice.

 Best life advice no. 5 - "Tidy space, tidy mind"

 A study showed that clutter increases procrastination and life dissatisfaction and can also affect your overall wellbeing.

 By de-cluttering, you can feel more in control.
 You will have less stuff to take care of plus you will save time trying to find something, ultimately giving you more time to spend on what is important to you.

-b) repeating on autopilot an old pattern, habit, process or statement
+b) repeating a pattern, habit, process or statement on autopilot OR

 c) questioning whether to continue in a certain direction